 University-level students pursuing courses in the fields of international law, political science, management, and engineering from Council Member States are eligible to participate in the Model ICAO Council.
 The event usually involves substantial research, public speaking, debating, as well as critical thinking, and participants enhance their writing skills and work towards conflict resolution and cooperation, thereby developing leadership skills.

-Held in parallel to the first NGAP Global Summit, the Model ICAO Forum targeted high school, college, and university-level students from all 192 Member States of ICAO.
-Participants studied global aviation's challenges and, through a Case Study competition, proposed solutions to a panel of industry experts on emerging topics such as: Socio-economic Benefits of Air Transport; Capacity-building and Aviation Security; Unmanned Aircraft Systems; and Dangerous Cargo; to name just a few.
+Held every year in parallel to the NGAP Global Summit, the Model ICAO Forum targets high school, college, and university-level students from all 192 Member States of ICAO.
+Participants study global aviation's challenges and, through a Case Study competition, propose solutions to a panel of industry experts on emerging topics such as: Socio-economic Benefits of Air Transport; Capacity-building and Aviation Security; Unmanned Aircraft Systems; and Dangerous Cargo; to name just a few.

-The event also included speed mentoring sessions with seasoned aviation professionals, and career exhibits by major air transport and industry organizations attending the NGAP Global Summit.
+The event also features speed mentoring sessions with seasoned aviation professionals, and career exhibits by major air transport and industry organizations attending the NGAP Global Summit.

 Through these engagements, ICAO aims to raise awareness on the projected shortage of aviation professionals by broadening the scope of its outreach to young leaders, whose active involvement is crucial to sustainably managing the future global aviation sector.